 Foreclosures, Evictions, and Failure to Pay Rent Matters

-Foreclosures and Ejectments Can Resume July 25.
+Foreclosures and Ejectments.
 A previous administrative order stayed all proceedings related to home foreclosures, home tax sale foreclosures, executions of liens on residential properties, and actions for possession (ejectments) of homes by ground lease holders.
-These matters can now be heard beginning July 25, 2020.
-New cases of this type that are filed after May 22, 2020, shall be stayed upon filing until July 25, 2020.
+These matters resumed being heard beginning July 25, 2020.
+New cases of this type that were filed after May 22, 2020, were stayed upon filing until July 25, 2020.

 A federal moratorium may apply to certain foreclosure matters.
 Persons seeking to advance a foreclosure or tax sale case that was initiated or pending during the emergency period may file a Declaration of Exemption from Moratorium.